Marine Institute Ireland: History

 Following the recommendation of the 1974 National Science Council report Ireland, Science and the Sea, the Marine Institute was established by the Irish government under the Marine Institute Act of 1991 "to undertake, to co-ordinate, to promote and to assist in marine research and development and to provide such services that, in the opinion of the Institute will promote economic development and create employment and protect the marine environment".

-Starting with the appointment of its chief executive officer – Dr Peter Heffernan – followed by four programme managers in Marine Environment, Marine Food, Marine Technology and Marine Leisure and Tourism in 1995, the Marine Institute grew to include the Irish Marine Data Centre and the then marine research facilities at Abbotstown, County Dublin, and the Salmon Research Agency at Newport.
+Starting with the appointment of its chair – Dr Máire Mulcahy – and chief executive officer – Dr Peter Heffernan – followed by four programme managers in Marine Environment, Marine Food, Marine Technology and Marine Leisure and Tourism in 1995, the Marine Institute grew to include the Irish Marine Data Centre and the then marine research facilities at Abbotstown, County Dublin, and the Salmon Research Agency at Newport.

 1998 saw the arrival of Ireland's first purpose-built research vessel, the 31-metre long RV Celtic Voyager.
 This was followed in 2002 by the arrival of the larger 65-metre deepwater research vessel RV Celtic Explorer.
 2006 saw the Marine Institute move from Dublin to a purpose-built headquarters and laboratory complex near Galway.
 A deepwater Remotely Operated Vehicle, Holland 1, was delivered in 2008.